davidthings/jebrish/README.md

 **min-display** - minimal configuration with Weston-based display

 **min-wireless** - minimal configuration with wireless networking

-**min-fs** - minimal configuration with a large sd-based filesystem

 BuildRoot updates and bug fixes should be brought into this fork as they appear and can be tested.